nathaneastwood/fablore/src/main-story/15-part-the-mistveil/part-2-the-tapestry-unfolds.md

 An elegant madame looks down upon the melee from the teahouse's stage, a small smile on her perfect lips.
 As if sensing Enigma, the woman looks up.
 Their eyes meet and Enigma is struck still with astonishment.

-The madame is most certainly a spirit—one of the most conflicted Enigma has ever felt—but there's more to this spirit than Enigma can fathom.
+The madame is most certainly a spirit - one of the most conflicted Enigma has ever felt - but there's more to this spirit than Enigma can fathom.
 Across the churning chi is a mystical resonance, raw and long-standing, that binds them.

 <img src="https://d2hl7maqck52px.cloudfront.net/main-story/15-part-the-mistveil/enigma-story-5.webp" alt="enigma-story-5" class="center">